MicrosoftDocs/azure-devops-yaml-schema/task-reference/service-fabric-update-manifests-v2.md

 **`imageDigestsPath`** - **Image Digests Path**<br>
 `string`.
 Required when `updateType = Docker image settings`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-The path to a text file that contains the digest values of the Docker images associated with the Service Fabric application.
+Specifies the path to a text file that contains the digest values of the Docker images associated with the Service Fabric application.
 This file can be output by the [Docker task](/azure/devops/pipelines/tasks/build/docker) when using the push action.
 The file should contain lines of text in the format of `registry/image_name@digest_value`.
 <!-- :::editable-content-end::: -->
 <br>